October 14 2022

 In-school Residency for Children’s Authors and Illustrators

 This is a unique opportunity for children’s authors and/or illustrators to connect with youth!
-The residency allows the presence of an artist in the classroom environment and promotes unique creative experiences.
+These three residencies are offered to underprivileged schools targeted by the UÉMPT program.

 In-school Residency for Children’s Authors and Illustrators